Committee membership is open to all CITBA members.

 Co-Chairs: Daniel B. Pickard and Deanna Okun

-The International Trade Committee monitors and obtains information respecting the policies, procedures, and practices of federal agencies, as well as proposed legislation and regulations, affecting the administration of the international trade laws and regulations, with special emphasis on trade rules and remedies (e.g., antidumping, countervailing duty, and other unfair trade remedies, safeguards or escape clause provisions, trade adjustment assistance, and U.S. export controls) and international dispute resolution in trade matters.
+The International Trade Committee monitors and obtains information respecting the policies, procedures, and practices of federal agencies, as well as proposed legislation and regulations, affecting the administration of the international trade laws and regulations, with special emphasis on trade rules and remedies (e.g., antidumping, countervailing duty, and other unfair trade remedies, safeguards or escape clause provisions, and trade adjustment assistance) and international dispute resolution in trade matters.
 These administrative agencies include, but are not limited to, the United States International Trade Commission, the International Trade Administration of the U.S. Department of Commerce, the United States Trade Representative, and United States Customs and Border Protection.
 The Committee also monitors and obtains information respecting the foregoing matters under the auspices of international organizations (including but not limited to the World Trade Organization) in international agreements or in pending international negotiations.

-C0-Chairs: Robert Shapiro and Shama K. Patari
+Co-Chairs: Robert Shapiro and Shama K. Patari

-The Export Control Committee (i) monitors and obtains information regarding the policies, procedures, and practices of those federal agencies administering U.S. export controls, including the U.S. Department of Commerce – Bureau of Industry and Security, U.S. Department of State – Directorate of Defense Trade Controls, and U.S. Department of Treasury – Office of Foreign Assets Control, (ii) follows proposed legislation and regulations affecting U.S. export control requirements, (iii) submits comments on such proposed regulations, and (iv) organizes seminars and meetings for members of the bar at which government speakers discuss topics of export control interest.
+The Export Control Committee (i) monitors and obtains information regarding the policies, procedures, and practices of those federal agencies administering U.S. export controls, including the U.S. Department of Commerce – Bureau of Industry and Security, U.S. Department of State – Directorate of Defense Trade Controls, and U.S. Department of Treasury – Office of Foreign Assets Control, (ii) follows proposed legislation and regulations affecting U.S. export control requirements, (iii) submits comments on such proposed regulations, and (iv) organizes seminars and meetings for members of the bar at which speakers discuss topics of export control interest.

 Chair: William C. Sjoberg